Site History and Significance

 Among the sites deemed most suitable for primary intervention were the sites of Orchha.

 As part of the Madhya Pradesh Cultural Project, WMF has completed total station surveys and site plans, architectural documentation drawings and inventories, condition analyses, and conservation plans for many of Orchha’s most significant sites.
-Working with the government of Madhya Pradesh, WMF is now supervising a range of conservation projects.
 At Unthkana, believed to have been built in the late sixteenth century and used as a baradari, or outdoor pavilion, WMF repaired the terraces, paving, and finishes.
 At Hammam Khana, a bath house, WMF cleared vegetation and trees that were affecting the structural integrity of the building.
 In addition, conservation projects are underway at Laxmi Temple, Rai Praveen Mahal, Two Khandar, Chaturbhuj Temple, Raja Mahal, and Radhika Raman Temple.
-Work is expected to continue through 2017.
+Work was completed around 2017.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.